siddswork/gradle/4_example/README.md

  BUILD SUCCESSFUL in 1s
  3 actionable tasks: 3 executed
  ```

  Similarly, we can use "gradle dC" instead of "gradle debugClean"

+ ### How to run the code
+ To run the code, you need to build the run envoronment.
+Note that run environment is not in git repository.
+Follow below steps:
+ * Go to folder 4_example
+ * execute buildRun.ksh
+ ** This will create a new run folder under 4_example
+ * go to run folder
+ * execute start script